chechle39/biz-backend/document.md

 each pod will has a container

-kubectl delete deployment platforms-depl => delete container and pods
+kubectl delete deployment platforms-depl => delete container and pods kubectl rollout restart deployment platforms-depl => restart and pull new package from docker hub

 ==NodePort==
 kubectl apply -f platforms-np-srv.yaml => apply node || must turn on the Platforms-depl.yaml